 If you’re ready to enter the current futures market in the crypto space, decide how much leverage (if any) you want to use, which futures Betfair Trading market(s) you want to pursue, what the fee structure looks like (remember, there will be ZERO fees on our exchange as soon as we launch).

 You’ll already know by now that many people in the cryptocurrency space are vehemently against KYC.
 After all, it’s the very antithesis of Bitcoin, privacy, and peer-to-peer payments.
 It’s also expensive and regulators rarely have cryptocurrency companies’ interests at heart.
 However, as BitMEX is demonstrating right now (and many an exchange before it), if you want to do business in the cryptocurrency industry as an exchange, sooner or later, you’ll need to implement KYC.

 Know Your Customer involves varying degrees of checks depending on the exchange.
 You can find out about Digitex Futures KYC processes in detail here.
 But to open a futures Betfair Trading account on any exchange, you’ll need to give over some personal information and upload a government-approved ID.
 You’ll then have to wait for it to be verified.
 This can take between a few minutes and a few days depending on the exchange.

 How to Buy Futures Contracts

 Decide how much you’re willing to invest and put behind your convictions.
-If you want the chance to make greater profits without having to put down your own funds, you can try your hand at margin trading.
-This is where you enter into a Bitcoin dollar futures contract for a much higher amount than you have by using leverage to amplify your position.
+If you want the chance to make greater profits without having to put down your own funds, you can try your hand at margin Betfair Trading.
+This is where you enter into a Bitcoin pound futures contract for a much higher amount than you have by using leverage to amplify your position.

-Margin trading can result in up to 100 times the gains than trading without it.
+Margin Betfair Trading can result in up to 100 times the gains than Betfair Trading without it.
 However, it is no joke and you can easily magnify your losses as well, ending up in a liquidated position.

 How to Buy Futures on the Digitex Exchange